This is an AI translated post.

 Select Language

-Kang Do-hyun, the Second Deputy Minister of Science and ICT, held a press conference at the Government Complex in Seoul at 3 p.m. on the 10th and said, "While the Japanese government has said that the administrative guidance does not include a demand for share sales, the Korean company perceives it as pressure to sell shares, and we express regret over that."
+Kang Do-hyun, the Second Vice Minister of Science and ICT, held a press conference at the Government Seoul Office at 3 p.m. on the 10th, stating, "While the Japanese government has said that the administrative guidance does not include a demand for share sales, the South Korean company perceives it as pressure to sell shares, and we express our regret over this."

-Kang continued, "We will strongly respond decisively to discriminatory measures against Korean companies and unfair measures that go against the wishes of Korean companies," adding, "If Naver decides to maintain its shares and business in LINE Yahoo, we will support appropriate information security reinforcement measures."
+Vice Minister Kang continued, "We will firmly and resolutely respond to discriminatory measures against South Korean companies and any undue measures against their will."
+He added, "If Naver decides to retain its shares and business in LINE Yahoo, we will support the company in taking appropriate measures to strengthen information security."

-"While we need to verify the facts, we expressed regret over the possibility of such a perception," he added.
+He further added, "While the facts need to be verified, we express regret over the mere existence of such a possibility."

-Regarding criticism that the government was not actively responding due to the Yoon Suk-yeol administration's policy of restoring relations with Japan, the ministry refuted, "That's absolutely not the case."
-Kang stressed, "This situation was crucial for Naver to finalize its position within a comprehensive management and governance environment," adding, "If we had judged that the Korean company was facing completely unfair discrimination or pressure, the government's response would have been entirely different."
+Meanwhile, regarding criticisms that the government has not responded proactively due to the Yoon Suk-yeol administration's policy of restoring relations with Japan, the government firmly denied this.
+Vice Minister Kang emphasized, "The current situation calls for a crucial decision-making process for Naver regarding its overall business and governance environment."
+He added, "If we had judged that a South Korean company had faced completely unfair discrimination or pressure, the government's response would have been entirely different."